 The Wagyu breed was selected by the Japanese for their physical endurance but yielded an accidental benefit.

 The second attribute of Wagyu is the lower melting point of the intramuscular fat.
-These traits combined makes for unique and delectable eating experience.
+These traits combined makes for a unique and delectable eating experience.

 The breed made its way from Japan to America in the 1970s.
-Since then, Wagyu has slowly gained favor in America’s spotlight, and continues to do so one tasteful bite at a time.
+Since then, Wagyu beef has slowly gained favor in America’s spotlight, and continues to do so one tasteful bite at a time.
 Here at KC Cattle Company, we pride ourselves on selecting cows from the most established Wagyu breeders in the country.
 Each steak we sell is visually inspected for signs of unsatisfactory characteristics or lack of marbling.

 If you have not had the chance to try Wagyu, KC Cattle Company urges you to do yourself a favor and place an order today.